makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 Your dream, is it not this, some time to be invisible? <details><summary>[Note]</summary>

 See Rilke p.
 87
-Death, then, the ultimate invisibility. *–Beholden*
+Death, then, the ultimate invisibility. *–The Only Time I Know My True Name Is When I Dream*

-Suicide, then, the ultimate dream. *–Slow Hours*</details>
+Suicide, then, the ultimate dream. *–Slow Hours*

+I do not like such talk.
+I cannot deny that it is in us, but that of us which is me does not like such talk. *—Dry Grass*</details>
 </blockquote>

 But what does this mean for the foundation of those worries?
 I would still take up space, yes?
 Arguably, I would take up more! *Much* more, yes?
 I would take up an inordinate amount of space in the hearts and minds of my loved ones.
 They would be left not only with their knowledge of me, but also of their lack of knowledge.